Members of U.S. Senate committee consider bipartisan changes to Electoral Count Act - NewsBreak

 The John Lewis bill, named in honor of the Georgia lawmaker and civil rights icon, would bolster the Voting Rights Act by establishing a new formula to require all 50 states to get special permission from the Justice Department before making any changes to voting laws or putting in place new voting requirements.

-The post Members of U.S. Senate committee consider bipartisan changes to Electoral Count Act appeared first on Georgia Recorder .
+The post Members of U.S. Senate committee consider bipartisan changes to Electoral Count Act appeared first on Missouri Independent .

 Comments / 0